-The next conference of the European Association of Psychology and Law (EAPL) will be hosted by Coventry University (England), 2nd-6th of September, 2013.
-Register now.
+The next conference of the European Association of Psychology and Law (EAPL) will take place in St. Petersburg, Russia, 24th-27th of June, 2014.

 Students and Early Career